 Back then, he had first invested in limousine service.
 Following it, he invested in limousine service.

-Owens, indeed, passed an ageless performance during the career.
+Owens, indeed, passed an ageless performance during his career.
 Furthermore, Billy Owens was fond of dunking, and he always provided versatility in his games.

 Additionally, Owens depicted great ball-handling and passing skills, which often drew comparisons with Magic Johnson.
-Of course, strong and fast with his movements.
+Of course, he is strong and fast with his movements.

-Well, she was his fan who had drove all the way from Chester to all of his games as a senior in high school.
+Well, she was his fan who had driven all the way from Chester to all of his games as a senior in high school.

 Also, as a matter of fact, Owens is a left-handed dribbler.
 According to Billy, he commenced dribbling with his left hand after being asked to dribble with it by his dad.